-He grinned evilly and picked me up.
-James and I were super close, even though you probably shouldn’t have favourites; James was definitely my favourite brother.
+He grins evilly and picks me up.
+James and I are super close, and even though you probably shouldn’t have favourites, James is definitely my favourite brother.

 Now don’t get me wrong, I love Al, but because he was in Slytherin, I didn’t see him as often as I saw James.
-And now, he’s part of a muggle band (he wanted to be in a muggle band because he didn’t want to use his last-name-fame to get noticed), he was always travelling and I hardly saw him anymore.
+And now, he’s part of a Muggle band (he wanted to be in a Muggle band because he didn’t want to use his ‘last-name-fame’ to get noticed), he’s always travelling and I hardly see him anymore.

-Roxy, being the ever-helpful cousin she is, just sat there and laughed at me.
+Roxy – being the ever-helpful cousin she is – just sits there and laughs at me.

-I tried to squirm my way out of it and I nearly got there but then Al came up to us.
-He grinned like a maniac and helped James hold me down so he could squeeze the life out of me.
+I try to squirm my way out of his death-grip and I’m nearly there but then Al comes up to us and helps James hold me down so he can squeeze the life out of me.
+Literally.

-“Guys – can’t – breathe,” I gasped.
-I started to get black dots appearing in front of my eyes and I reached for my wand, only to find that Al had nicked it.
+“Guys – can’t – breathe,” I gasp.
+I start seeing black dots appearing so I reach for my wand, only to find that Al has nicked it.

-The last thing I remember is giving Al the finger before I blacked out.
+The last thing I remember is giving Al the finger before fainting.

 I’m such a loser.

-disclaimer: the show Merlin is not mine (sniff) but BBCs and the rest is J.K.
-Rowlings :D
+Disclaimer: the show Merlin is not mine but instead owned by BBC and the rest is J.K.
+Rowling's. :D

 Thanks for reading! :)